EPFL-LAPD/TVAM-code/README.md

 * Turn ALP software on.
 Initialize DMD.
 Put white test pattern.
 Check with the camera from behind that DMD is illuminated homogenously.
 Otherwise adjust fibre outcoupling lens.
 * Check wobble.
 For that insert the metal tip and observe with the camera from behind.
 Run `python tvam_code.py -D images_line\ -n 5 -a 12 -ph 70`.
 Adapt values of amplitude and phase of the script such that the tip follows the center line.
 Also adapt the center position with the micrometer screw in the setup.
 * Now you are ready to go.
 Just give it a test run with your patterns and check if everything looks good.
+* If your printing results are weird.
+Try `--flip_horizontal` OR `--reverse_angles`.
+The rotation direction in TVAM makes a difference so maybe your turning convention of the patterns is just the wrong one.
+There is two choices.
+Best way to find out, is just to look at the printed results.
+If the sample is asymmetric, it will make a difference!